Covering simple orthogonal polygons with $r$-stars: Preliminaries and tree-based bipartite graphs

-i.e., $T_H$ is the intersection graph of the horizontal slices of $P$.
-The graph $T_H$ is easily seen to be connected and cycle-free, because each horizontal cut separates internally disjoint regions, as $P$ is simple.
-One can think of $T_H$ as the dual of the planar graph determined by the segments of $P$ and its horizontal cuts (without the outer face).
-These arguments also hold for $T_V$, which is the intersection graph of the vertical slices of $P$:
+The graphs $T_H$ and $T_V$ are easily seen to be connected and cycle-free, because each horizontal and vertical cut separates internally disjoint regions, as $P$ is simple~\cite{gyori_short_1986,gyori_generalized_1996}.
+Equivalently, as shown on \Cref{fig:TH,fig:TV}, $T_H$ and $T_V$ are the duals of the planar graph determined by the segments of $P$ and its horizontal and vertical cuts, respectively (without the outer face).